 As the world’s only independent, non-governmental source of environmental data and analysis, our impact is fundamental: Our global warming, air pollution, and COVID-19 research informs high-level policy decisions, supports academic research, provides inputs for education, and serves as an impartial source of data and research for the world’s leading media outlets.

 Berkeley Earth Surface Temperature Data Set

 Open-source from the outset, Berkeley Earth’s data sets are differentiated by a more flexible, inclusive approach for analyzing temperature observations, allowing us to incorporate data from a greater number of the world’s temperature stations.
 Created around our values of independence, impartiality, scientific excellence, and open-source science, our unique handling of interpolation and systematic biases helps to ensure the most detailed picture of climate change.
 Trusted by the UN’s Intergovernmental Panel on Climate Change (IPCC) in the2021 AR6 Report Working Group I:The Physical Science Basis, as well as the 2018 and 2019 Special Reports on Global Warming, and cited in more than 1,800 scholarly and academic papers, our surface temperature data sets are foundational to research, policy, and education.
 We continue to update our data sets monthly, ensuring open-source access to the highest-quality global temperature data.

-The World’s Only Source for Real-time and Historic Air Pollution Data
+The World’s Only Source for Searchable Historic Air Pollution Data

 Our work on air pollution began in 2014, when we recognized that air quality was quickly becoming one of the leading public health concerns worldwide.
 In a 2015 paper we were able to prove that air pollution causes more than 1.6 million deaths annually in China, with a later article finding that the air quality on an average day in Beijing was the equivalent of smoking four cigarettes.
 Currently, our air pollution map is the world’s only source for searchable, historic air pollution data, as well as providing real-time snapshots of AQI, PM2.5 concentrations, and other air quality indicators worldwide.